Iconic Colors in Art History

 Paolo Caliari, known more as Paolo Veronese, was another Italian painter, born in Verona (which is where the name Veronese comes from) who moved to Venice in the 1550s.

-The story of the color with this name is extremely interesting.
+The story of the art history color with this name is extremely interesting.
 First of all, “Veronese Green” probably was first used as a color name in the English language during the 19th century.
 Secondly, “Veronese Green” was actually a technique, not a specific color.
 In other words, not only Veronese, but many artists used a series of layers of pigments and metals (especially copper) to create certain shades of green.
 Moreover, Caliari did not have a special preference for the color green.
 He would rather search for complementary color harmony using all the available pigments in Venice.
 Green was very present as a contrast to red anyway, and the shades of Veronese were incredibly bright.

 After these considerations, we can understand the history of this color – and of its name.
 Through the centuries the original color probably changed a little because old pigments were based on unstable metals, egg yolks, and oil.
 Most likely it was especially associated with Veronese because all Venetian artists learned to use bluish greens, but Caliari more often applied it to balance out red.
 At the same time the great painter’s fame grew.
 As a result, in the 18th century the chemical industry of the color began producing hues in a different way.
 Voluntarily or not, a particular tone of green was called “Veronese Green” because it imprecisely recalled the shade in his famous works.
 He did not actually invent or discover the color though, and it was not the original one used.
 However, the name remains a great celebration of Caliari!